When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Chronic headaches or migraines

-- Gastrointestinal issues without medical cause
+- Stomach issues without medical cause

 - Muscle tension and chronic pain